clodbe0/MDEF22/docs/temr1/03-Ideas.md

 How can I take action on my concept in a brave way?
 How can I immerse myself into the topic of wasted food?
 I should feel an experience.

 This is what I'm gonna do: for 24 hours I will just eat food that's supposed to be thrown away by groceries, bakeries, bars...
-My area of acting is Raval, the neighborhood where I leave.
+My area of acting is Raval, the neighborhood where I live.

 What they offered me: